 Your monthly maintenance routine should include:

-- Vacuum the gravel: Uneaten food, gunk and debris gets trapped in the gravel, and even your industrious little scavenger fish can't handle it all.
-That’s okay to some extent, because remember many of those microbes live in the gravel, but you do need to tidy up from time to time and do a little vacuuming.
+- Vacuum the Gravel: Uneaten food, gunk, and debris gets trapped in the gravel, and even your industrious little scavenger fish can't handle it all.
+That’s okay to some extent because remember many of those microbes live in the gravel, but you do need to tidy up from time to time and do a little vacuuming.
 You can actually do this at the same time you change the water by using a gravel vac.
-I like the .
-I’ve used the big version that hooks up with your faucet for my big tank, but there is also a smaller ones for little tanks.
+I like the Aqueon Water Changer.
+I’ve used the big version that hooks up with your faucet for my big tank, but there is also a smaller one for little tanks.
 There are other brands out there, but Aqueon is pretty affordable and does the job very well.
-Aqueon Water Changer

-You’re going to do dumb things.
+You’re going to make mistakes.
 We all do.
 You can’t beat yourself up over it.
 Learn, and move on.